 - Field trips and other experiential learning opportunities

 - Services that support student learning at the Departmental, College or University level, e.g., Disability Resources, tutoring, academic coaching, accessibility, IT support, and other academic enrichment programs directly tied to the academic success of students

 - Personnel expenses for employees who work with student educational programs and activities, to include IT staff, graduate assistants teaching laboratories or other educational activities.
-This does not include graduate assistants who are responsible for the class as the instructor of record or for grading, etc.
+This does not include graduate assistants who are responsible for the class as the instructor of record.

 If you have questions about how ETF funds can be used, contact Dr. Barry Olson at 919.515.2446.